bminortx/emacs-config/README.md

 - [Compilation](http://www.gnu.org/software/emacs/manual/html_node/emacs/Compilation.html) [f6] - Compile and test programs and packages
 - [Eshell](http://www.gnu.org/software/emacs/manual/html_mono/eshell.html) [f2] - Shell in Emacs!

-Note: If you're new to Emacs, always remember that you can see all of the keybindings available for your current mode with the keybinding `C-h m`.
+If you're new to Emacs, always remember that you can see all of the keybindings available for your current mode with the keybinding `C-h m`.
 Such a nice feature.